 Both brokers are serious operators serving similar audiences, and a one-sentence answer doesn't do them justice.
 The accurate summary:

-- Exness wins on operational features — instant withdrawal, multi-regional onboarding, the Zero account for pair-concentrated traders, and unlimited leverage for traders who specifically want it.
+- Exness wins on operational features — automated withdrawal processing, multi-regional onboarding, the Zero account for pair-concentrated traders, and conditional high leverage for traders who specifically want it.

 - IC Markets wins on execution purity — true ECN across all accounts, cTrader platform support, broader instrument coverage, and ASIC-anchored regulation.